fragmede/fragmede.github.io/_posts/2023-10-02-four-pillars-disagreement.markdown

 When two friends argue politics from opposing ideological platforms—one valuing individual freedom and the other social equality—there's no skirting the issue.
 This is a clash of principles, as foundational as it gets.
 Don't expect a quick fix; this type of disagreement calls for deep reflection and, often, an acceptance of ideological diversity.

 ### Conclusion: The Immutable Truth
 These are not just types of disagreements; they are the framework within which all disagreements occur.
 Whether it's the undeniable role of miscommunication, the clear-cut impact of differing information, the indisputable effect of varying interpretations, or the unyielding influence of conflicting principles, these four categories are the bedrock of all disputes.
 Recognize them, address them, and only then can you navigate the complex landscape of human disagreement.
+The goal is not to win, but to understand.